-ARTE PIZZA — 109 North 3rd Street, Fernandina Beach, 904-277-1515.
-Wood fired oven, thin-crust style pizza, plus large menu — pasta, chicken, salads and seafood (including shrimp mac-n-cheese).
+ARTE PIZZA — 109 North 3rd Street, Fernandina Beach (904-277-1515).
+Wood-fired, thin-crust pizza, plus large menu.
+Pasta, chicken, salads and seafood (including their popular shrimp mac-n-cheese).
 Eat in or take out.

-Joe’s 2nd Street Bistro — 14 S. 2nd Street, Fernandina Beach, FL 32034.
-Phone: 904- 321-2558.
+Joe’s 2nd Street Bistro — 14 S. 2nd Street, Fernandina Beach (904- 321-2558).
 Fine dining restaurant, enjoy dinner in restored 1900s home or outside in the New Orleans-inspired courtyard.

 Casual Beach Dining & Bars

 Salt Life Food Shack located at Fernandina’s Main Beach Park, 17 North Fletcher Ave., (904-432-7385).
 The blue hues of evening lighting along with glowing flames of tiki torches adds to the nighttime ambiance at this dining/beach bar option.
 From rooftop bar, the elevated view looks across Main Beach Park to the ocean.
 The restaurant’s design and setting exudes a beach vacation vibe.

 The Sandbar & Kitchen, is also located at Fernandina’s Main Beach Park, 2910 Atlantic Ave.
 (904-310-3648).
 This restaurant is right on the beach.
 Brick pizza oven plus full menu.
 Sit oceanfront beside a sand dune at tables on outside patio or at the outdoor bar.
 Inside, dine upstairs or on main level (interior design is themed “the Main Beach Pier”).
 Lots of TVs for sports, live entertainment (musicians/bands perform on stage).